BYLAWS OF THE ASSOCIATION OF TRANSLATORS AND INTERPRETERS OF

 3.1 To defend the ethical and professional interests of its members.

-3.2 To promote and encourage the training of qualified translators and interpreters.
+3.2 To promote and encourage the training of qualified translators and interpreters for the purpose of raising the accuracy of translation and interpretation for the benefit of the members and the public.

 3.3 To improve the quality of translation and interpretation services.